Xinjiang Big Plate Chicken (Dapanji, 大盘鸡) | Sarah Ting-Ting Hou

 Like other western Chinese cuisines, Xinjiang uses Sichuan pepper to add a tingle to its food.
 Unlike most other Chinese cuisines, it also features cumin heavily.
 This dish is no exception, the cumin mingling with Sichuan pepper and warm spices including star anise and cassia.
 Cooks in Xinjiang may or may not use chili bean paste in the sauce, but most restaurants outside of Xinjiang will throw in a bit of doubanjiang for umami heat.
 The goal is not Sichuan-style heat but merely a boost of chili warmth and Sichuan pepper buzz.

 Big Plate Chicken is usually made with a whole chicken that has been broken down into small pieces, but the thighs are the best because they are juicier than chicken breasts.
-So I recommend using whole thighs that have been cut through the bone with a meat cleaver (by you or your butcher) into bite-size pieces.
-Or you can also use boneless chicken thighs for convenience.
+So I recommend using whole thighs that have been cut through the bone with a meat cleaver into large bite-size pieces.

 Xinjiang Big Plate Chicken (Dapanji, 大盘鸡)